chaos-polymtl/lethe/doc/source/parameters/cfd/box_refinement.rst

 		set initial refinement   = 3
 	end

 * The ``mesh`` subsection allows to define the region in which the fluid mesh needs to be refined.
-A cell be refined if at least one of its degrees of freedom (dofs) is located within the outer boundaries of the box specified in the ``grid arguments``.
+A cell will be refined if at least one of its degrees of freedom (dofs) is located within the outer boundaries of the box specified in the ``grid arguments``.
 Therefore, in this example, every cell of the fluid mesh that has at least one of its dofs located in the hexahedron located between (-1, -1, -1) and (1,1,1) will be refined.
 For more information on meshes, see :doc:`../cfd/mesh`.

 .. tip::
   The ``initial refinement`` of the ``subdivided_hyper_rectangle`` should be as small as possible, since the initial refinement of the box mesh itself will not have any impact on the definition of the refinement zone.